-Vienna is the main filming hub, with a wealth of resources, ranging from costumes to props.
+Vienna is the main filming hub, with a wealth of resources.
 Crews are experienced and usually speak fluent English.
-However, Downhill producer Homewood says it was harder to find production office crew — they do exist in Austria but many are working on longer-term TV projects.
+However, Downhill line producer Jo Homewood says it was more difficult to find production office crew — they do exist but many are working on longer-term TV projects.
 Equipment rental is generally easy, including through Arri in Vienna.

 Austria is well connected internally by both air and land, partly because of its thriving tourism industry.
 International flights connect to several of the country’s key cities.

 Marijana Stoisits, managing director, Vienna Film Commission: firstname.lastname@example.org